WinterIsCoding23/movie-app/README.md

 So all that is left to say: Happy movie-watching!

 ## Feedback
-Comments, feedback, suggestions and ideas are always more than welcome: <a href:"mailto:markuswinter.dev@gmail.com">markuswinter.dev@gmail.com</a>.
+Comments, feedback, suggestions and ideas are always more than welcome: markuswinter.dev@gmail.com.